Christmas Eve: Cuba

 In Cuba, roasted pig (lechón) is often the center of Christmas Eve (Nochebuena).
 It is believed that the tradition dates back to the 15th century when Caribbean colonists hunted down pigs and roasted them with a powerful flame.

 In Cuban and Cuban-American tradition, the pig is sometimes cooked in a Caja China, a large box where an entire pig is placed below hot coals.
 The dinner features many side dishes and desserts, and often games of dominoes are played.
-The tradition is continued by Cuban families in Florida and the United States.
-The dinner on the Christmas Eve is the center of the celebration.
+The tradition is continued by Cuban families in the United States.
+The dinner on Christmas Eve is the center of the celebration.

 Christmas Eve dinner is generally not served at a set time, though it is typically eaten as a family.
 It is expected that the entire family will be at the table to start tasting the frijoles negros dormidos (sleeping black beans) and the arroz blanco desgranado y reluciente (shredded white rice), the yuca con mojo (a Cuban side dish made by marinating cassava in garlic, sour orange, and olive oil), the roasted pork or the stuffed or unfilled guanajo, along with homemade desserts, such as Christmas fritters, and a wide range of sweets in syrup and Spanish nougat.

 The visit to the archipelago of Pope John Paul II, in 1998, prompted the Cuban government, in a gesture of goodwill, to declare 25 December again as a holiday, which it had not been for several decades.